 Whatever the method or the materials used, the solar principles remain the same:

 Researchers such as the Victorian Organic Solar Cell Consortium are developing processes for printing solar cells onto all manner of surfaces using various printing, dyeing and spraying techniques.
-The solar cells can be printed straight
+They can be printed straight onto paper-thin,